-- G. Signage.
-All signs shall comply with Protective Bylaw § 125-41.
-However, within the development, signs, not to exceed two square-feet each, of a number and location to be approved as part of the OSC-PRD, may be permitted for the sole purposes of orientation and direction, and of identifying common building spaces. - H. Base development density.
-The maximum number of dwelling units per acre permitted in an OSC-PRD shall not exceed two units per acre of land area, and in no event exceed the maximum number of lots or dwelling units obtainable under a conventional subdivision plan for the land area under consideration, except as provided in § 125-35I.
+(1) Within the development, signs, not to exceed two square-feet each, of a number and location to be approved as part of the OSC-PRD, may be permitted for the sole purposes of orientation and direction, and of identifying common building spaces,

+H. Base development density.
+The maximum number of dwelling units per acre permitted in an OSC-PRD shall not exceed one unit per 1.50 acres, two units per acre of land area, and in no event exceed the maximum number of lots or dwelling units obtainable under a conventional subdivision plan for the land area under consideration, except as provided in § 125-35I.